google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 to manipulate that 300px offset value before it’s applied to any sticky elements.

-By applying `position: -webkit-sticky` to the parallaxing element we can effectively "reverse" the flattening effect of `-webkit-overflow-scrolling: touch`.
+By applying `position: -webkit-sticky` to the parallaxing element, we can effectively "reverse" the flattening effect of `-webkit-overflow-scrolling: touch`.
 This ensures that the parallaxing element references the nearest ancestor with a scrolling box, which in this case is `.container`.
 Then,